 - i.
-What fisheries are currently landed at the proposed project property? (please list) - ii.
-What fisheries are currently landed in your community/municipality? (please list) - iii.
-What fisheries are landed in this part of the state? (please list) - B) Include the anticipated number and types of fishing vessels and the portion of the year commercial fishing will occur from this particular property and/or harvesters and number of harvesting licenses.
-Describe the seasonal nature of the fishing activities.
+What species are currently landed/ harvested at the proposed project property? (please list) - ii.
+What species are currently landed in your community/municipality? (please list) - iii.
+What species are landed in this part of the state? (please list)

+B) Include the anticipated number and types of fishing or aquaculture support vessels and the portion of the year commercial fishing/aquaculture will occur from this particular property and/or harvesters and number of harvesting licenses.
+Describe the seasonal nature of the fishing/cultivation activities.